douhthood/vector_sample_code/ONNX/Choose the embedding model.md

 The inverse is also usually true.  ie the smaller the vectors the lower the quality + the faster the vectors.

 In the perfect world, you have the best quality vectors + the fastest performance.

+A vector database is only as good as the vector embedding models that it uses:
+- You want a good balance between the quality of the vector embedding model and the performance of the embedding model
+- A random number generator may be simple and fast, but it will have zero quality as an embedding model
+- An embeding model which has perfect quality, but takes minutes to create a vector is not practical

 ## Conclusion
 There is not such thing as the best vector embedding model.